Canvas vs Twill – Is One More Durable?

 Tweed and Houndstooth

-I’ve secretly always wanted to be a college professor cum spy or rogue archaeologist, so tweed and houndstooth patterns have long held a power over me.
-They’re basically made with different colored yarns in a twill weave — tweed is made with wool, not cotton.
+I’ve secretly always wanted to be a college professor moonlighting as a spy, or rogue archaeologist, so tweed and houndstooth patterns have long held a power over me.
+They’re basically made with different colored yarns in a twill weave — except tweed is made with wool, not cotton.

-As mentioned, twill creates a very durable fabric, which is perfect for outdoor and work clothes.
-Cotton twill jackets are as common as duck jackets in many work settings.
+As mentioned, twill creates a very durable fabric perfect for outdoor and work clothes.
+Cotton twill jackets are as common as duck canvas jackets in many work settings.

 Conclusion